interlay/interlay.github.io/docs/interlay/crowdloans.md

 ## Participating in the Crowdloan

-The crowdloan is a fully permissionless event - you make your own judgement on if and how you would like to participate.
+The crowdloan is a fully permissionless event - you make your own judgment if and how you would like to participate.

 !> You will need to read and accept the Terms and Conditions to qualify for the airdrop!